-There are plenty of mailbox types.
+There are plenty of best mailbox types.

 Post mounted mailbox – This type of mailboxes you can see at the end of the driveway.
 Also on the edge of the yard or near the walking path inside the property.
 You can see them in neighborhoods or rural areas where mailman is coming by vehicle and don’t want to jump off near every house.
 You can mount these mailboxes on wooden posts, iron posts and many other things.
 You can get creative and make it more like your yard character.
 Many colors, materials, and styles plus personalization is a perfect mailbox for you.!

 Wall mounted mailbox – mostly used on main home doors or gates.
-Mostly used in places where are many mailboxes or where homes are close to each other so mailman can easy access it.
+Mostly used in places where are many mailboxes or where homes are close to each other so mailman can easily access it.
 One of the easiest way to receive mail, because if you install a 2-way mailbox, you can even open mailbox from inside.
 And trust me, it’s not hard to go to the other side of doors too.

 Column mounted mailbox – Imagine a Villa in Croatia or San-Francisco or Malta.
-And then imagine a large, good looking stone or rock.
+And then imagine a large, good-looking stone or rock.
 And now imagine mailbox inside it.
 Yes, that’s how usually column mounted mailbox looks.
 Very sturdy mailboxes and some of them are standing even for hundreds of years.
 Mostly you almost never see the mailbox because it’s inside the column or stone.

 Mail slot – good old mail slots.
 One of the first type of mailboxes.
 After late 70’s, they are not very popular.
 Nobody makes doors with mail slot inside, but you can still buy old looking mail slot and install by yourself.
 I think this is one of the safest ways to receive mail yet it’s not the best because your mail usually lays on the floor.
-Be aware that you cat or dog may like that flying mail.
+Be aware that your cat or dog may like that flying mail.

-Which mailbox is right for me?
+Which mailbox is best for me?